Leaves of Absence

 If your employer denies or interferes with your leave rights, you may be able to recover damages, penalties, attorneys' fees and costs in a civil action against your employer.
 Moreover, you may have the right to reinstatement if your employer terminates you in retaliation for your exercising your rights.

-If you would like to discuss a potential leave rights claim against your current or former employer, you may contact Terp Law for a consultation.
-(Last updated May 1, 2021.)
+If you would like to discuss a potential leave rights claim against your current or former employer, you may contact Terp Law P.C. for a consultation.
+(Last updated January 4, 2026)